 In Overton Park, the court examined the application of federal statutes that governed the use of federal funds to finance any highway project requiring the use of public parkland.
 Those statutes prohibit the use of public parkland for federal highway projects "unless there is no feasible and prudent alternative to use of such land" and "such program includes all possible planning to minimize harm to such park."
 Overton Park, 401 U.S. at 411, 91 S.Ct. at 821.
 The court interpreted the statute to be a "plain and explicit bar" to the construction of highways through parks except in "the most unusual situations."
 Overton Park, 401 U.S. at 411, 91 S.Ct. at 821.
-The court approve the destruction of parkland" if there is a feasible or prudent alternative.
+"If the statutes are to have any meaning, the secretary cannot approve the destruction of parkland" if there is a feasible or prudent alternative.
 Overton Park, 401 U.S. at 413, 91 S.Ct. at 822.

 South Dakota's legislature enacted SDCL 1-19A-11.1 sixteen years after the Overton Park decision.
-The legislature's selection of the "feasible and prudent" and "all possible planning" standards, after substantial jurisprudence had developed surrounding those standards and their application, suggests that it intended for the state's historic resources to receive protections commensurate with those enunciated in Overton Park.11
+The legislature's selection of the "feasible and prudent" and "all possible planning" standards, after substantial jurisprudence had developed surrounding those standards and their application, suggests that it intended for the state's historic resources to receive protections commensurate with those enunciated in Overton Park."